-C. Configuring RAID set in RAID BIOS
+C. Configuring a RAID array in RAID BIOS

 Enter the RAID BIOS setup utility to configure a RAID array.
-Skip this step if you do not want to create RAID.
+Skip this step and proceed to the installation of Windows operating system for a non-RAID configuration.

-After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter FastBuild (tm) Utility" (Figure 2).
-Hit the <Ctrl>+<F> key to enter the ATI RAID BIOS setup utility.
+After the POST memory test begins and before the operating system boot begins, look for a message which says "Press Ctrl+Z into User Window!"
+(Figure 2).
+Press <Ctrl> + <Z> to enter the RAID Configuration Utility.